kigaita/archcraft/README.md

    A: Try running `sudo chmod 774 -R /usr/share/archcraft`

 - Q: *"I got an error saying "failed to execute child process" from the menus*<br>
-   A: The pipemenus use common programs, but not everyone has them installed.
-They're optional, however, and doesn't change the theme.
-Any necessary programs have been installed.
+   A: The pipemenus use common programs, but it doesn't install every program that Archcraft uses.

 ## 💝 Thanks to